Building a Soho Business?

 - Is the business turning a profit, and will it continue to do so?

 - Is there a possibility for growth within the industry?

-- Is the business in any sort of debt, or will it require any significant capital expenditures outside of the initial sale agreement once ownership changes?
+- Is the business in any debt, or will it require significant capital expenditures outside the initial sale agreement once ownership changes?

 This is where your ability to keep accurate records and well-organised documents will come into play.
 If you have documented sustained success, buyers will be eager to join while things are looking up, and they’ll be highly motivated to sign on the dotted line.

 Can your business survive without you?